ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

 *******************************************************

 =================================
-Creating a Jim raster data object
+Create a Jim raster data object
 =================================

 To create a new Jim object, use the constructor :py:meth:`Jim`.
 A Jim object can be created by opening an existing raster data :ref:`from file <create_Jim_from_file>`.
 Alternatively, a :ref:`new Jim <create_Jim_new>` object can be created by defining image attributes.

-Creating a Jim raster data object from file
+Create a Jim raster data object from file
 ===========================================

    Examples: